 Alexander Tkachev was born in Ukraine, but now lives in Ohio, USA.
-He is in the medical profession and have been experimenting with alternative processes since 2012.
+He is in the medical profession and has been experimenting with alternative processes since 2012.
 His work is in Palladium printing, Gum bichromate over palladium, Gum bichromate, Cyanotypes, Bromoil and Lith printing.

 Born: Ukraine, Russia, Lives: Ohio, USA.